NMGRL/pychron/docs/user_guide/setup/spectrometer.rst

     use_beam_blank=False
     beam_blank_threshold=0.1

-2. Set the mftable.csv.
+2. Set the ``~/Pychron/setupfiles/spectrometer/mftable.csv``.
 Each value in the table is the peak center in DAC space for a given isotope on a given detector.

 .. note :: The DAC value is for a Deflection voltage=0